francescocirulli/base-paymaster-example-sepolia/README.md

 cp .env.example .env
 ```

-and then add your Privy App ID and an Alchemy API key (must include support for Base Goerli):
+and then add your Privy App ID and an Alchemy API key (must include support for Base Sepolia):

 ```
 NEXT_PUBLIC_PRIVY_APP_ID='insert-your-Privy-App-ID'